open-cloud/open-cloud.github.io.old/4_notes.md

    documented.

 3. A current limitation is that only one user key is injected into the slice.
 That user can login and manually add the keys of other users.
+   Related to this limitation, the current Default SlicePrivilege needs attention should mean "no special slice privilege" whereas a new SlicePrivlige (let's call it "User") means the user's key has been installed and he or she may ssh into the slice's slivers.

+4. The full range of SitePrivileges is not implemented.
+Only Admin (currently mis-named PI) is supported, as opposed to Admin, Tech, and PI.

-4. Need to automate the binding of interfaces to images.
+5. Need to automate the binding of interfaces to images.